 OUT Bar (43 Neil Rd, Chinatown), 1960′s Hollywood décor showbar, guest DJs and performers, open mic nights, free WiFi.

-Peaches Club (21 Mount Elizabeth),Wednesday-Saturday "Weekly parties for the fun and the free;" men/women mix, emerging Divas and established DJs, BroNuts nights.
+Peaches Club (100 Orchard Rd/ Kramat Ln),Wednesday-Saturday "Weekly parties for the fun and the free;" men/women mix, emerging Divas and established DJs, BroNuts nights.
 New location at Hotel Supreme/Chancellor/Concorde.